wdporter/i-am-that-ebook/src/100-understanding-leads-to-freedom/readme.md

 prison authorities and the State.
 All religions do nothing else but preach acceptance and surrender.
 We are being encouraged to plead guilty, to feel responsible for all the evils in the world and point at ourselves as their only cause.
-My problem is that I cannot see much difference between brain-washing and *sadhana*, except that in the case of *sadhana* one is not physically constrained.
+My problem is that I cannot see much difference between brain-washing and <i>sadhana</i>, except that in the case of <i>sadhana</i> one is not physically constrained.
 The element of compulsive suggestion is present in both.</p>

 <p><b>M:</b> As you have said, the similarities are superficial.
 You need not harp on them.</p>

 <p><b>Q:</b> Sir, the similarities are not superficial.
 Man is a complex being and can be at the same time the
 accuser and the accused, the judge, the warden and the executioner.
-There is not much that is voluntary in a ‘voluntary’ *sadhana*.
+There is not much that is voluntary in a ‘voluntary’ <i>sadhana</i>.
 One is moved by forces beyond one’s knowledge and control.
 I can change my mental metabolism as little as the physical, except by painful and protracted efforts — which is <i>yoga</i>.
 All I am asking is, does Maharaj agree with me that <i>yoga</i> implies violence?</p>